STUDENT SAFETY FIRST!

 MEDICATIONS FOR STUDENTS:

 On occasion we have been asked by a parent to ensure their child receives prescribed medication.
 Please be aware that in order to do so, we require the completion of the Request for of Medication at School Form.
-These can he obtained at the office.
+These can be obtained at the office, and need to be updated annually.

 EMERGENCY RESPONSE & DRILLS:

-Regular fire, earthquake, and lockdown drills (Code Yellow) will be held throughout the year to practise student safety procedures.
+Regular fire, earthquake, and lockdown drills (Code Yellow) will be held throughout the year to practice student safety procedures.

 SAFE ROUTE TO SCHOOL: